openmobilityfoundation/curb-data-specification/README.md

 # Curb Data Specification APIs

-CDS is at its core a set of Application Programming Interfaces (APIs) and endpoints within those APIs, which allow information to flow between organizations managing and using curb places.
+CDS is at its core a set of Application Programming Interfaces (APIs) and endpoints within those APIs, which allow information to flow between organizations managing and operators using various curb and parking places.
 It includes the following three APIs, with multiple endpoints under each API:

 ---